Jimmytalksalot/Graphite/README.md

 * Pipewire (what I use for audio)
   You may have to change the configuration for cava if you don't use pipewire.

+**NOTE**
+This is the main repository with my original rice.
+Make sure to check out the dots branch for the latest dotfiles.

 **Install**
 * Place all of the configuration folders into .config.
 If you already have folders of the same name, create a backup of them or delete them and replace those with these configuration files.